Episode 44: The Future of Work Featuring Andy Van Solkema

 How To Lead a Digitally Heightened Workplace

 Kiran: Welcome to 10,000 feet, the OST podcast.
 I wanted to take a moment to introduce myself.
-I’m Kiran Patel, senior content marketing strategist at OST.
+I’m Kiran Patel, Senior Content Marketing Strategist at OST.
 I joined OST as a content creator in August of 2019.
-I’m a writer, former journalists, media lover, and believe it or not, I still subscribe to and read the newspaper.
+I’m a writer, former journalist, media lover, and believe it or not, I still subscribe to and read the newspaper.

 Andy has been a guest on our show before, and we are glad to have him back.
 Andy, welcome.

 Kiran: Absolutely.
 So lots to talk about.
 Let’s just jump right in.
 Today we are going to be talking a lot about the future of work, what this means for employers, the individuals at hand, and really just for all of us in general, it’s a topic that we keep hearing about.
 We’re going to keep hearing about it.
 We cannot avoid it, especially in these past couple of years that we’ve been going through.
 Let’s just jump right in and talk about trends that you’re seeing.
 As you look in your crystal ball and look to the future, Andy, what do you expect to be the major disruptions for employers in the next 10 to 15 years?
 And how should employers pivot to adapt to these disruptions?

 Andy: I can’t speak for every employer.
 Where they came in beginning of the pandemic to where they’re coming out of the pandemic is probably an acceleration of where they were headed.

 But the last 18 months have accelerated a lot of new perspectives on the ways that work could look.
 Aside from the recent mandates, along with technical enablement, it allowed us to work through the pandemic, but it also allowed us to prototype.
 And I think that’s what’s really interesting about the last 18 months to two years, it was a future out of necessity.